-Here are some of Bill Rogan's stories that were published on a website called Rememberingthat.com.
+Here are some Bill Rogan stories.
 Perhaps you will find them interesting and humorous.
 Perhaps not.
 By the way, that's Bill's cat Jeets in the picture to the right.
 He enjoys reading Bill's stories.

 THE PARKING METER STORY